nibl/obsidian-pouch-publisher/README.md

 ## Steps
 1. Get a Pouch subdomain (at https://pouch.talk/i/setup_domain.html)
-2. Set up the Pouch (watch the  video)
+2. Generate an API key for the Obsidian plugin (menu: Dashboard/API Keys)
+3. Add Podcast Settings (menu: Dashboard)
-3. Install the Obsidian plugin using BRAT
+4. Install the Obsidian plugin using BRAT
+5. Add a Pouch instance to the Obsidian plugin and enter your API key, subdomain, etc.
+6. Attach or record a podcast episode to a new Obsidian document, and write your show notes
+7. Click the Pouch Publisher plugin icon, select your preferences, and publish

 ## Get a Pouch
 You can request a Pouch subdomain at https://pouch.talk/i/setup_domain.html

 ## Installing
 Read INSTALL_BRAT.md for beta version installation details

+## Support
+Contact form at https://pouch.talk/i/contact.php or email: support (at) wordit dot com